niekcandaele/CSMM-russian/docs/setting-up/quick-start.rst

   reloadwebpermissions

 **These credentials are sensitive!
-You should treat these as a password.**
+You should treat these as a password.
+(Keep it secret, no obvious names/tokens)** **its advised to use a combination of numbers, letters, lowercase and uppercase aswell as symbols**

 *It is highly recommended to remove any tokens that are not being used.*